Louis Scarcella: Public perceptions

 Among many similar statements, Scarcella told an interviewer in 2018: "I've done absolutely nothing wrong.
 I stand by my cases a hundred percent."
-He has not faced any legal repercussions since retiring in 1999.
+He has not faced any substantial legal repercussions since retiring in 1999.
 In reviewing his cases, the Brooklyn District Attorney's Office has not charged Scarcella with breaking any laws during his NYPD service.
 Even if Scarcella had, as a former prosecutor explained, he would not face legal charges because the statute of limitations has expired on his homicide investigations.
-Although his 20 overturned cases have cost the state and city governments more than $100 million in legal damages (not including years of staff costs), Scarcella continues to receive his NYPD pension, as state law prevents him from being stripped of it.
-Michael Palladino, president of the Detectives' Endowment Association, has defended Scarcella as the "political scapegoat" of those with "a desire to rewrite history."
+Although his 21 overturned cases have cost the state and city governments approximately $150 million in legal damages (not including years of staff costs), Scarcella continues to receive his NYPD pension, as state law prevents him from being stripped of it.
+Michael Palladino, president of the Detectives' Endowment Association, defended Scarcella as "a political scapegoat" of those with "a desire to rewrite history."

 Others argue that Scarcella has escaped punishment with the help of his "enablers" – among them, the New York Police Department, prosecutors and judges.
 As summarized by David Love, a journalist and former director of the Witness to Innocence organization for wrongfully convicted prisoners: "Dirty cops, corrupt prosecutors and unscrupulous judges join forces with ineffective defense lawyers and gullible juries to create this problem."
 Criminal defense lawyer Ron Kuby has stated: "The problem is that when New York City police officers and New York City detectives look back on this era, they view it as the greatest era of their lives.
 This is the era where they won the war on crime."
 (Driven by the crack epidemic, 1990 was the all-time high for New York murders, excluding the terrorist attacks of September 11, 2001.)

-Notwithstanding the vacated convictions, Scarcella has publicly maintained that every exoneree was guilty of the crimes charged.
-In questioning why the DA's Office has been reviewing his cases, Scarcella has asserted: "Anyone who would put an innocent man in jail – especially on homicide – deserves the death sentence, as far as I'm concerned."
-He has indeed reported receiving death threats after adverse publicity for his case work, and his brother's 2014 suicide note bitterly cited the "liars" conducting the DA's review.
+Scarcella has publicly maintained that every exoneree was guilty of the crimes charged.
+In questioning why the DA's Office has been reviewing his cases, Scarcella stated: "Anyone who would put an innocent man in jail – especially on homicide – deserves the death sentence, as far as I'm concerned."
+He has in fact reported receiving death threats after adverse publicity for his case work, and his brother's 2014 suicide note cited "liars" conducting the DA's review.